Ion Agârbiceanu: Radical nationalism

-Maturity

 Also in 1930, Agârbiceanu was elevated to the rank of archpriest for the Cluj district, and in 1931, he became canon for the Cluj-Gherla Diocese.
 In November 1931, he was in Oradea, where gave the opening sermon and a report "on the gutter press" for the national congress of AGRU (a Greek-Catholic lay organization modeled on the Fédération Nationale Catholique).
 He still affiliated with the People's Party, and, during the general election of May, headlined its list in Sălaj.
 In 1932, after inner-party schisms, he followed Goga into the new National Agrarian Party.
-In so doing, he lost control over Patria to Astra's Ion Clopoțel.
+In so doing, he lost control over Patria to ASTRA's Ion Clopoțel.
 He was nevertheless upset by Octavian and Veturia Goga's corruption, and in particular by their dealings with King Carol II.
 Shortly after the election of 1932, he returned into the PNȚ and was considered by its leader, Maniu, for a leadership position at AGRU.
 At a congress in Dej during October 1933, he was elected chair of the AGRU Press Committee, which was tasked with founding a Catholic daily.
 He returned to publishing with Răbojul lui Sf.
 Petre ("Saint Peter's Tally"), a feuilleton in Societatea de Mâine (1931–1932), reissued as a volume in 1934.
 After 1934, he was one of the noted contributors to the official literary magazine, Revista Fundațiilor Regale, put out in Bucharest by Paul Zarifopol.